Filter by Subcategory

 Experience Level: Beginner

-Learn the basics of painting with acrylic paint at Intro to Acrylic Painting on Wednesday, October 8th from 5 to 8 p.m. in The Studio.
+Learn about the art of stained glass at Intro to Stained Glass: Mice on Wednesday, March 18 from 5 to 8 p.m. in The Studio.

 By attending, you consent to your image being used in Allerton marketing, social media and publications.
 Please alert the photographer or videographer if you do not want your image taken.